Issuing and utilization of data

 Organizations or entities that issue data can do so via verifiable credentials (VCs).
 This issuance can either be done individually upon receiving requests from data subjects, or in bulk by inputting the subjects' DIDs into an internal admin page.
 Either way, it requires transforming the data model so that internal agency data can be released in the form of VCs.
 Currently, VCs can be issued in two syntactic representations: JSON-LD and JWT.
 Alternatively, one can encrypt the data file with the data subject's secret key, upload it to distributed storage, and incorporate the file's hash value into the VC without transitioning to these data models.

 Expanding the integration with systems that issue data in this manner is of utmost importance.
-In this regard, Raredata, a clinical research data management program developed by Humanscape Inc., will contribute to providing the emerging Hippocrat ecosystem with trustworthy, high-quality data.
-Medical researchers, the main users of Raredata, produce a wide range of quality data from chosen patients for credible research.
-Especially, most clinical research involves collaboration between researchers from different institutions, ensuring representative data.
+In this regard, for example, Raredata, a clinical research data management program, could contribute to providing the emerging Hippocrat ecosystem with trustworthy, high-quality data.
+Medical researchers, the primary users of Raredata, produce a wide range of quality data from selected patients for credible research.
+In particular, most clinical research involves collaboration between researchers from different institutions, ensuring the data is representative.
 This collaboration inevitably results in systematic synchronization of data types, terminology, collection methods, and so on.
 Because the reproducibility of research outcomes is crucial, the incentive to deliberately manipulate data is greatly reduced.
 These mechanisms guarantee both the reliability of the original data and the distribution process via VCs.

 Another significant detail included in the VC is the commission rate that will be allocated to the issuing organization's share when the issued data is sold.
 Up until now, data issuing organizations have had no feasible way to earn from their share of data that exits the organization.
 However, with VCs, all data is subject to the patient's decision to circulate, and any data that is traded for a fee with the patient's consent is automatically divided between the patient and the issuing organization.
 This enables the issuing organization to gain incentives from data use, besides the data issuance fee.
 This mechanism motivates issuing organizations to prepare and issue more reliable and usable data.